W7k-J/W7k-J.github.io/_posts/2023-01-05-Za-Obiektywem.md

 ---
 layout: post
-title: How did I end up in the publication with photos of photographers from the first half of the 20th century?
+title: How did I end up in a publication with photos of photographers from the first half of the 20th century?
 date: 2023-01-05 12:00:00
 author: Julian
 ---